SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundrySingleSignon/README.md

 1. uaac target uaa.`YOUR-CLOUDFOUNDRY-SYSTEM-DOMAIN` (e.g. `uaac target uaa.system.testcloud.com`)

 Next, authenticate and obtain an access token for the `admin client` from the UAA server so that we can add our new application/user credentials.
 You will need the `Admin Client Secret` for your installation of CloudFoundry for this step.
-If you are using Pivotal CloudFoundry (PCF), you can obtain the secret from the `Ops Manager/Elastic Runtime` credentials page under the `UAA` section.
+If you are using Pivotal CloudFoundry (PCF), you can obtain the secret from the `Ops Manager/Pivotal Application Service` credentials page under the `UAA` section.
 Look for `Admin Client Credentials` and then use it as follows:

 1. uaac token client get admin -s `ADMIN_CLIENT_SECRET`